Our First 30 Years of Summer Camps

 Steps to the Swim Dock in 1980

 The path leading from the dining hall to the swim dock was rather steep and loose rocks made it easy to slip.
-Before camp in 1980, the interim ranger, Stephen Burton, built steps going down the hill, using railroad ties and fill dirt to create a terraced walkway.
+During camp in 1980, Rene Zambrano and the interim ranger, Stephen Burton, built steps going down the hill, using railroad ties and fill dirt to create a terraced walkway.
 That summer, camp staff lined the edges of the walkway with rocks to help prevent erosion.

 CYB SUMMER CAMP STAFF 1980